10 Genius Solutions for All of Your Winter Skin-Care Problems

 Get your hands on some goat butter

 What on Earth is goat butter, you ask?
 “All it is is real goat butter with jojoba and urea,” says Michelle Yagoda, MD, a facial plastic surgeon and the creator of BeautyScoop.
 That’s right—goat milk is processed to make butter, and jojoba oil and urea are added.
 Urea has a mild exfoliating effect on skin, while the goat butter’s natural fat and protein content lock in moisture.
 Slather it on after a shower and avoid these wintertime shower mistakes that could dry out your skin.
+(Learn if switching to goat milk soap can benefit your skincare routine.)

 - Purvisha Patel, MD, a board-certified dermatologist and founder of Visha Skincare